 Law School Workshop Series

-The Kautilya Society and the Jurisprudence and Political Philosophy Discussion Group, NLSIU organize the Law School Workshop Series as an initiative to promote legal research and writing on matters of contemporary political philosophy and jurisprudence.
-The LSWS organizes reading sessions, discussions and paper presentations where an engaging discussion can be had about a focal paper, enhancing its quality for publication and generating significant discourse in the process.
+The Kautilya Society supports the Law School Workshop Series (LSWS), an NLSIU initiative to promote legal research, writing, and publishing.
+The LSWS organizes reading sessions, discussions, and paper presentations where an engaging discussion can be had about a focal paper, enhancing its quality for publication and generating significant discourse in the process.
 The schedule for these workshops is routinely updated every trimester on the Law School Policy Review blog.

 The Law School Policy Review also hosts two comprehensive Policy Papers – where industry experts present sophisticated policy prescriptions to resolve the more nuanced problems of the law and policy; they are a valuable resource for any contemporary research in the associated field.
 The Kautilya Society is motivated to bring more such papers to the legal community and seeks to provide research and editorial assistance to similar scholarly ventures in the future.